menu

 Compared to the rest of the country, citizens of Wayne spend much less time in their cars: on average, their commute to work is only 15.86 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-Wayne is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Wayne does not have a public transit system used by locals to get to and from work.

 Demographics

-The education level of Wayne citizens is very high relative to the national average among all cities (21.84%): 35.57% of adults in Wayne have a bachelor's degree or even advanced degree.
+The citizens of Wayne are very well educated compared to the average community in the nation: 35.57% of adults in Wayne have a bachelor's degree or even advanced degree.

 Wayne is a somewhat ethnically-diverse city.
 The people who call Wayne home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wayne residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Wayne include German, Irish, English, Czech, and Polish.